 How and when the decision will be made.

 All witnesses will be asked to wait outside the hearing chamber.
 Plaintiffs and defendants will be allowed to remain in the hearing chamber.
-The hearing will commence with statement and questions as directed by the Chairman.
+The hearing will commence with statements and questions as directed by the Chairperson.

 Once all evidence and testimony has been heard the open hearing will be adjourned and parties not part of the committee, excused.
 The board will then deliberate.